serokell/blog-posts/Alex and Happy Part 2/article.md

   print ("The answer is: " + the_answer)
 ```

-Some of the features that this tutorial will support are:
+Some of the features that this tutorial covers are:
 * Variables, constants, function declarations, function applications, local bindings, and operators.
 * Some simple types, as well as arrow types (functions).
 * Conditional expressions: if-then-else and if-then.
 * Block comments (added in part 1).

-* The reader will be invited in the proposed exercises to extend the language with patterns, list access, and pattern matching.
+In addition, exercises will guide you through extending the language with patterns, list access, and pattern matching.
 The exercises in the first part also introduced rational numbers and line comments.

 ## Happy vs. Megaparsec